diezcami/arctic-fox-theme/_posts/2023-03-06-client-cert-auth.md

 ---
 layout: post
-title: "Easy Auth with Client Certificates (Apple Watch App + Cloudflare WAF)"
+title: "No Hassle Apple Watch Auth (with CloudFlare Client Certificates)"
 date: 2023-03-06
 permalink: client-cert-auth
 ---

 ## Introduction

-I have an Apple watch app that I build myself and use to communicate with a service running at home.
-I recently set up a [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) and wanted to find a way to protect that resource without needing to do complicated auth on the Apple watch (likely through some companion app which I don't have set up).
-In talking with a friend, I discovered a very easy way to set up client certificates with Cloudflare as a means of authentication.
+I recently set up a [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) and wanted to find a way to protect that resource.
+I primary use an [Apple Watch app](https://github.com/joshspicer/jarvis-apple-watch) to communicate with this service.

+Some form of auth without needing to do some complicated or cumbersome process on the Apple watch was my primary goal.
+In talking with a friend, I discovered a very easy way to set up client certificates with Cloudflare as the means of authentication.
 Furthermore, the certificate can be embedded directly in the watch app for maximum convenience.

 ## Cloudflare Setup

 As a prerequsite, ensure that your service's domain is being proxied through Cloudflare.

-Next, [generate a client certificate on the Cloudflare dashboard (`SSL > Client Certificates)](https://developers.cloudflare.com/ssl/client-certificates/).
-From here we can download the certificate and the secret.
-Make sure to enable `mTLS`, as outlined in [these docs](https://developers.cloudflare.com/ssl/client-certificates/enable-mtls/).
+Next, [generate a client certificate on the Cloudflare dashboard (SSL > Client Certificates) ](https://developers.cloudflare.com/ssl/client-certificates/).
+From here, we can download the certificate and the secret.
+Make sure to enable `mTLS` if needed, as outlined in [these docs](https://developers.cloudflare.com/ssl/client-certificates/enable-mtls/).

 After generating a certificate, navigate to the Web Application Firewall (WAF) portal under `Security > WAF`.
 You'll want to add a new rule that blocks when not `cf.tls_client_auth.cert_verified` for your subdomain.